tonyest/Prospress/readme.txt

 You can host auctions from a privileged few or allow your entire community to trade items.
 Set permissions under the `Prospress | General Settings` admin menu.

+= Why are Credit Payments not working? =

+If you receive no error message, it is likely your server does not have the requirements installed.
+Prospress requires libcurl to be install to use Credit Card payments.
+Learn more about installing libcurl in the [PHP Curl Documentation](http://www.php.net/manual/en/book.curl.php).

+If you do receive an error message, such as *Processing Error.
+Please check your gateway settings* please ensure you have all Credit Card Settings set as per your gateway's instructions.

+For more detailed help, please make a post in the Prospress [support forums](http://prospress.org/forums/ "Prospress Forums").

 = Where can I get support? =

 In the Prospress [support forums](http://prospress.org/forums/ "Prospress Forums").